-White House picks Ryan Maue, meteorologist and critic of dire climate predictions, for NOAA chief scientist
+White House moves ahead with Ryan Maue, meteorologist and critic of dire climate predictions, for NOAA chief scientist

 In addition to the appointments of Legates and Maue in recent weeks, the administration appointed a senior official to the agency’s fisheries management side.

-NOAA, which oversees weather forecasting, climate research and fisheries, has continued its climate research and communications activities unfettered by political influence.
-For that, NOAA stands in stark contrast to the Environmental Protection Agency and science agencies at the Interior Department, where the Trump administration has dismissed and sidelined climate scientists or altered their work before publication.
+The NOAA, which oversees weather forecasting, climate research and fisheries, has continued its climate research and communications activities unfettered by political influence.
+For that, the NOAA stands in stark contrast to the Environmental Protection Agency and science agencies at the Interior Department, where the Trump administration has dismissed and sidelined climate scientists or altered their work before publication.

-Some inside and outside the agency are now wondering if, despite it being so late in Trump’s first term, NOAA’s relative freedom to communicate on climate change is about to be curtailed.
+Some inside and outside the agency are now wondering if, despite it being so late in Trump’s first term, the NOAA’s relative freedom to communicate on climate change is about to be curtailed.

-“Based on his record of engagement with climate science community and the public, I’m skeptical that Maue would be acting in good faith as a leader at NOAA,” said Gretchen Goldman of the Union of Concerned Scientists, a research and advocacy group, in an email.
+“Based on his record of engagement with climate science community and the public, I’m skeptical that Maue would be acting in good faith as a leader at NOAA,” Gretchen Goldman of the Union of Concerned Scientists, a research and advocacy group, said in an email.
 “It is alarming to see NOAA appoint yet another person who doesn’t align with mainstream climate science.”

 Maue holds a doctorate in meteorology from Florida State University and has earned a large Twitter following by sharing his forecast graphics on social media along with expert commentary.
 He has also used his Twitter to share opinions on climate change, politics and current events.

-Maue has frequently criticized politicians and media personalities for statements they’ve made about climate change, mostly on the left.
+Maue has frequently criticized politicians and media personalities for statements they have made about climate change, mostly on the left.

 In July 2019, Maue tweeted that Rep. Alexandria Ocasio-Cortez (D-NY) “does not miss an opportunity to turn a weather event she experiences into a political statement and blame Republicans.”